-HRUST BEARING ADJUSTMENT
+THRUST BEARING ADJUSTMENT

-- 1. Loosen the two set screws in the outer face of the bearing housing and rotate the bearing housing in a clockwise direction until it cannot be turned any more.
+Loosen the two set screws in the outer face of the bearing housing and rotate the bearing housing in a clockwise direction until it cannot be turned any more.
 This ensures the rotor is all the way forward and is touching the head.
-It will not be possible to turn the rotor by hand in this location. - 2.
-Make a mark on the outside diameter of the bearing housing and a corresponding mark on the bearing bracket. - Rotate the bearing housing in a counter clockwise direction until the mark on the outside diameter of the bearing housing is past the mark on the bearing bracket per "Table 3" on page 9.
+It will not be possible to turn the rotor by hand in this location.

+- Make a mark on the outside diameter of the bearing housing and a corresponding mark on the bearing bracket. - 3.
+Rotate the bearing housing in a counter clockwise direction until the mark on the outside diameter of the bearing housing is past the mark on the bearing bracket per "Table 4" on page 13.
 This will provide the standard end clearance for the pump.
 If possible, check end clearance with feeler gauge between idler and rotor faces.
 Operating the pump at higher temperatures or viscosities may require additional end clearance.
-Contact your Viking Pump representative for those clearances.
-"Table 3" on page 9 shows the additional bearing housing adjustment required for .001" increase in end clearance.
+Contact your Viking Pump® representative for those clearances, "Table 4" on page 13 shows the additional housing adjustment required for .001" - Cadditional bearing housing adjustment required for .001" increase in end clearance. - 4.
+Tighten setscrews in the outer face of the bearing housing. - 5.
+Rotate the rotor shaft by hand to make sure it turns freely.